How Data Center Providers are Building Green Every Step of the Way

 This is a plan that Lee says data center providers are embracing as well:

 “Where appropriate, we’re working with our energy providers to understand where we can make contributions to renewables to help power their grids.
 These providers must maintain a certain flow of energy, and it becomes very complex to maintain that harmonic flow when they utilize a mix of different generation sources.
 That is a big task and better left to the professionals operating the grid.
 But, if we can contribute to [the adoption of renewables] and work alongside our utility partners to forecast steady base load consumption, we want to do that.
 That’s why we offer carbon offset options to our customers as a part of their investment.
 We don’t make any profit on that – it’s just Vantage leaning in to participate in a program that enables customers to pay a little bit extra per kilowatt to the utility to subsidize renewables.”

 Unfortunately, for the companies that partner with data center providers, knowing and understanding which of the providers are working to make green a priority across their organization can be challenging.
 As Lee explains, “There’s no one symbol or designation that gives the whole picture on which data center provider is doing the right thing.
 There’s no symbol or logo that you’ll see on their website.”

-Instead, for companies that want to make a positive impact on the environment and value working with companies that do the same, Lee says the best way to be sure is to ask.
+Instead, for companies that want to go green, make a positive impact on the environment, and value working with companies that do the same, Lee says the best way to be sure is to ask.
 “The most important thing is for companies to ask that question in their discovery process,” Lee said.
 “Ask the direct and difficult questions and then make your vendor selection with as much information as possible, including their alignment with your corporate sustainability goals.”